Shrruthilaya-Gangadaran/basic-nn-model/README.md

 ## THEORY

-The Neural network model contains input layer,two hidden layers and output layer.
-Input layer contains 2 single neuron.
-Output layer also contains two neuron.First hidden layer contains four neurons and second hidden layer contains three neurons.
-A neuron in input layer is connected with every neurons in a first hidden layer.
-Similarly, each neurons in first hidden layer is connected with all neurons in second hidden layer.
-All neurons in second hidden layer is connected with output layered neuron.
-Relu activation function is used here.
-It is linear neural network model(single input neuron forms single output neuron).
+The Neural Network model is a composition of Input layer, Hidden layers and Output layer.
+The below given model consists of 1 input layer, 2 hidden layers and 1 output layer.
+The input layer has 2 inputs in which the each inputs are linked to each of the units in the hidden layer 1 and each of the units in the hidden layer 1 is linked to that of the units in the hidden layer 2.
+And all those units of the 2nd hidden layer is linked to the outputs in the output layer.
+By the implementation of ReLU function, the below model is worked out.

 ## Neural Network Model